 Instructions

 - Place chopped cauliflower florets in a food processor.
-Pulse several times until cauliflower is ground up into tiny pieces. (do not overprocess)
+Pulse several times until cauliflower is ground up into tiny rice-like pieces.

-- Remove cauliflower rice from heat and stir in almonds, raisins, and parsley.
+- Remove pilaf from heat and stir in almonds, raisins, and parsley.
 Season with salt and pepper and serve warm.
+Enjoy!

 Arpita@ The Gastronomic Bong says